 There are a couple of differences between bridge loans and traditional loans.
 Bridge loans are a short-term options and can be refinanced after you secure new funding.
 If you find new financing two months after you start a bridge loan, you can adjust the payments to a long-term option.

 Most people will want to pay off the loan as soon as possible to avoid fees.
 Bridge loans are also quicker than traditional loans in every facet.
 Traditional loans for a mortgage can take weeks to process and disperse.

 Bridge loans are generally processed and released within a week, and the payments you make could be delayed three to six months.
 Don’t forget that when you do start making payments, there will be interest attached to the amount.

 What are the Pros and Cons?

 As a business owner, you’ll have to decide if a bridge loan meets your needs and standards.
-Consider the following lists of pros and cons to determine if bridge loans are right for you.
+Consider the following lists of pros and cons to determine if these loans are right for you.

 - Quick: Unlike home loans, bridge loans are usually accessible to your business within a business week

 - Repayment options: Each lender will have different options that can make a financial gap easier for you